RPIForge/octoprint-companion/README.md

 Then take that container id and run the following command to get the octoprint API key that is stored in the container.

+## Architecture

-## Organization
+## This Repo
 This data collection system is split into two sections the companion and octoprint

 ### Octoprint
 The octoprint container is based off of the [octoprint/octoprint](https://hub.docker.com/r/octoprint/octoprint) image with a custom config and users.

 ### Companion
 The companion is a python application that will routinly call the octoprint api to get information and then upload that data to influxdb and the forge website.
+It also makes this data aviable via MTConnect endpoints for open access.

+## Dependencies
+This system depends on influxdb to store all of the historic time series data.
+This system can also interact with the [rpiforge website](https://github.com/RPIForge/website) to get its current information.